Nivedan3112/ConsulSpring/README.md

 	}

+The ways Certs were Generated:

+We Used Openssl to generate certs.
+It has a Root CA Cert , A Client Cert and A Server Cert

 Note:
 The above Configurations work fine for one Way SSL Hanshake , for 2 way ssl We get a bad cert error